Low-Carb Turkey Casserole (Video)

 Tomorrow is Thanksgiving and I’m going to my sister Pam’s house this year, so I might not even end up with any leftover turkey.
-But if I did I’d definitely be making this Low-Carb Turkey Casserole with Mushrooms, Mozzarella, and Cauliflower Rice on the day after Thanksgiving!
-Out of all my Low-Carb Recipes for Leftover Turkey and Healthy Recipes Using Leftover Turkey, this is the leftover turkey recipe I’ve made the most.
+But if I did I’d definitely be making this Low-Carb Turkey Casserole on the day after Thanksgiving!
+Out of all my Low-Carb Recipes for Leftover Turkey this is the leftover turkey recipe I’ve made the most!

 I’m really proud of this recipe and with good reason because I tried multiple times with Kara to come up with a tasty casserole that used cauliflower rice instead of rice, and the first three times we ended up with a casserole that tasted okay but was really watery.
 For this keeper version we skipped the turkey stock and used a thick sauce of sour cream, mayo, Dijon, Parmesan, Mozzarella, and spices, and it held the mixture together with just enough cheesy creaminess to make it good!

-I’m adding this recipe using leftover turkey to my collection of 150+ Thanksgiving Recipes.
-Of course you don’t have any leftover turkey yet, but you can also make this with chicken if you prefer.
+I’m adding this recipe using leftover turkey to my huge collection of Thanksgiving Recipes.
+Of course you don’t have any leftover turkey yet, but you can definitely make this tasty casserole with chicken any time of year.
 This is a pretty brown dish, so my apologies that the step-by-step photos are all so colorless, but please: Make.
 This.
 Recipe.
 You will not regret it!

 (Scroll down for complete printable recipe.)

 - Chop up the cauliflower and then pulse in a food processor or grate with a hand grater to make the small pieces of cauliflower.
 (More photos of how to do that on the recipe for cauliflower rice if you need them.